-Also pursuant to current legislation, the protections provided for by the relevant legislation (currently Legislative Decree No. 24/2023) and referred to in this Model (as well as in the whistleblowing procedure) are not guaranteed (with the whistleblower themselves being subject to disciplinary sanctions) where the whistleblower is discovered, even through a judgement from the court of first instance, to be criminally liable for the offences of defamation or slander or, in any case, for the same offences committed with the submission of the report to the judicial a) classified information;
+Also pursuant to current legislation, the protections provided for by the relevant legislation (currently Legislative Decree No. 24/2023) and referred to in this Model (as well as in the whistleblowing procedure) are not guaranteed (with the whistleblower themselves being subject to disciplinary sanctions) where the whistleblower is discovered, even through a judgement from the court of first instance, to be criminally liable for the offences of defamation or slander or, in any case, for the same offences committed with the submission of the report to the judicial or financial authorities, or to be civilly liable for the same offences, in cases of wilful misconduct or gross negligence.